Skip to Main Content

 Pronouns: she/her/hers

-Major: Political Science; Business Economics
+Major: Business Economics

 Yara Abi Karam